Panasonic TV Not Connecting to Internet? Do This…

 You can email Panasonic directly, or use their live chat service.

-Even if Panasonic won’t fix your TV, they might still offer you a discount off a future model if you pester them hard enough!
+Even if Panasonic won’t fix your TV, they might still offer you a discount on a future model if you pester them hard enough!
 This is always worth a try in my experience.

 Read More: